-Originally one of the four Houses located on the far side of Chapel, Weekites was bought from its founding Housemaster, the Reverend Weekes, in 1896 before being moved to its present site in 1973.
-Weekites has been recently refurbished to provide a very comfortable common room with pool table, plasma TV and social area; a music suite with electronic drum kit, piano and PA system.
+Originally one of the four Houses located on Charterhouse Hill, Weekites was bought from its founding Housemaster, the Reverend Weekes, in 1896.
+It moved to its present site on Queen’s Drive in 1973.

-Conveniently located next to the Central Dining Rooms, Queen’s Sports Centre and sports fields, Weekites allows it’s pupils the chance of some peace and quiet away from the main school site and classrooms.
-The walk across to Chapel or lessons in the morning also gives the pupils a chance to 'switch on' for the day ahead.
+Conveniently located next to the Central Dining Room, and near to the Queen’s Sports Centre, Crown and sports fields, Weekites House provides pupils with the chance to have some space and peace away from the busyness of the main school site and classrooms.

 MR ED POYNTER